 Arbor size matters since it affects the rate at which a fly reel retrieves lines.
-Fast pick up is necessary to land a salmon which is quick to run away.
+Fast pick-up is necessary to land a salmon that is quick to run away.
 Also, check our best large arbor fly reels guide.

 3. Good Capacity

 Salmons tend to make an angler run out of their backing capacity.
-It is good to have as much room for lines storage as possible.
-Learn more on How much backing on a fly reel.
+It is good to have as much room for line storage as possible.
+Learn more about How much backing on a fly reel.